oranda/libanius-scalajs-react/README.md

     git clone git://github.com/oranda/libanius-scalajs-react

-Then cd to the libanius-play directory and run it:
+Then cd to the libanius-scalajs-react directory and run it:

     sbt appJVM/run